Dental Crowns in Yuma AZ

 When your crown is freshly placed, you will want to be careful not to bite down too hard or chew difficult-to-eat foods on the new crown.
 Once the cement has cured for about twenty-four hours, it should be nice and secure.
 After the first twenty-four hours, caring for your crown is not much different from caring for your regular teeth.
 Brush and floss the crown as normal.
 Remember that while today’s crowns are quite sturdy, they can still be chipped or damaged by extreme force.
 We recommend you avoid chewing on extremely hard things such as ice or jawbreakers with your crown.

-If you are interested in dental crowns or have any questions, please contact our Yuma dental office today to schedule a consultation.
+If you are interested in dental crowns or have any questions, please call our Yuma dental office or fill out the contact form today to schedule a consultation.